Chiguez/EE520_Project/README.md

 ```bash
 docker pull klavins/elma:latest
 ```
-o start a Docker container with ENVIRO pre-loaded into it, do:
+To start a Docker container with ENVIRO pre-loaded into it, do:

 ```bash
 docker run -p80:80 -p8765:8765 -v $PWD:/source -it klavins/enviro:alpha bash